786riyaz/Node_JS_Learning/01 NodeJS Basics/05 Package.JSON/03 Package Lock.json File.md

 If a new minor version has a bug, your project may break:

-➡ “Yesterday it worked, today everything stopped working.”
+➡ "Yesterday it worked, today everything stopped working."

 ### 4️⃣ Slower installation